Ravencentric/awesome-arr/README.md

 - [Exportarr](https://github.com/onedr0p/exportarr) - This will export metrics gathered from Sonarr, Radarr, Lidarr, or Prowlarr.
 - [Ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker.
 - [Just A Bunch Of Starr Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - PowerShell scripts for Starr apps.
-   - [Owinenatorr](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts/blob/main/Owinenatorr) - This script will slowly and programatically rename your Sonarr library after a name scheme change.
-    - [Upgradinatorr](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts/tree/main/Upgradinatorr) - Script to manually search n items that are not tagged with a specific tag in your Radarr/Sonarr media library.
-    - [ZakTag](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts/tree/main/ZakTag) - This script will run through every release group in your Radarr library and tag each corresponding movie with their respective release group.
 - [Listrr](https://github.com/TheUltimateC0der/Listrr) - Listrr creates lists for shows and movies based on your filters.
 The created lists get updated every 24 hours based on your filters, so Listrr will add all new items that match your filters, and will also remove all items that do not match your filter configuration anymore.
 Supports Sonarr, Radarr, Traktarr and Python-PlexLibrary.
 - [Mediarr](https://github.com/l3uddz/mediarr) - CLI tool to add new media to pvr's from the arr suite.
 - [Rollarr](https://github.com/TheHumanRobot/Rollarr) - Plex Automatic Pre-roll script with a GUI.
 - [Sonarr Episode Name Checker](https://github.com/tronyx/sonarr-episode-name-checker) - Bash and Powershell scripts to check for episodes named "Episode ##" or "TBA".
 - [StarrScripts](https://github.com/bakerboy448/StarrScripts) - Misc Scripts for Starr related Apps.
-    - [xseed.sh](https://github.com/bakerboy448/StarrScripts/blob/main/xseed.sh) - Use with Starr On Import / On Upgrade custom script trigger to cross-seed search after import.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalise file types into a common filetype.
 Dynamically configurable using plugins allowing highly customisable pipelines to be built.